jrsfiend/vogogotest/README.md

 Please see the resulting three files in your working directory - test.txt, test2.txt, and test3.txt for how a file must be formatted to be used as input for the 'read' script.
 It conforms with what I understood the format of the machine my manager bought uses for output - but there's always room for misinterpretation :)

-The reason I used a class in the reader script is for scalability.
+The reason I used a class in the reader script is for potential advancements in functionality.
 Essentially if this was a real-world scenario then there would be more work to be done with the different types of resulting account numbers, and you could easily write them to a variable within the class and then perform other work on the data by using the class object and voila - we're on the way to a usable script.